Salam-Aboul-Hosn/cse15l-lab-reports/LabReport4/lab-report-4-week-8.md

 ## Code Snippet 1
 ![Image](Test1.png) \
 **Description on how to fix it** \
-The code output included url.com as a link but it is not a link.
-I would be able to fix this in less than ten lines and I would need to stop looking for open brackets if I am inside a code block.
+- The code output included url.com as a link but it is not a link.
+- I would be able to fix this in less than ten lines
+- I would need to stop looking for open brackets if I am inside a code block.

 ## Code Snippet 2
 ![Image](Test2.png) \